 - Plant Biology

 - Plant Pathology and Plant-Microbe Biology

-Plant Science majors share a common passion for plants, but their interests and career goals vary from basic studies of plant growth and development, through modern plant breeding and plant protection, to practical horticulture and agronomy.
+Plant Sciences majors share a common passion for plants, but their interests and career goals vary from basic studies of plant growth and development, through modern plant breeding and plant protection, to practical horticulture and agronomy.
 Learn more